Your body needs vitamin K to clot blood and keep your bones strong. It's found in leafy green vegetables such as kale and spinach.

-You do not need to stop eating food high in vitamin K if you are taking warfarin, but you do need to eat about the same amount each day.
+You don't need to stop eating food high in vitamin K. But you do need to eat about the same amount each day.

 Limit foods that are high in vitamin K to about 1 serving a day.
 These include:

-Cooked leafy green vegetables, such as kale, spinach, turnip greens, collard greens, Swiss chard, and mustard greens (a serving is ½ cup).
+Cooked leafy green vegetables.
+Examples are kale, spinach, turnip greens, collard greens, Swiss chard, and mustard greens.
+One serving is ½ cup.

-Broccoli (a serving is ½ cup of cooked, or 1 cup raw).
+Broccoli.
+One serving is ½ cup cooked or 1 cup raw.

 Limit foods that are medium-high in vitamin K to about 3 servings a day.
 These include:

-Raw leafy green vegetables, such as spinach, green leaf lettuce, romaine lettuce, iceberg lettuce, and endive (a serving is 1 cup).
+Raw leafy green vegetables.
+Examples are spinach, green leaf lettuce, romaine lettuce, iceberg lettuce, and endive.
+One serving is 1 cup.

-Cooked brussels sprouts (a serving is ½ cup).
+Cooked brussels sprouts.
+One serving is ½ cup.

 Vitamin K also is found in many multivitamins.
-You do not need to stop taking your multivitamin if it has vitamin K, but you do need to take it every day.
+You don't need to stop taking your multivitamin if it has vitamin K. But you do need to take it every day.

 Check with your doctor before you start or stop taking any supplements or herbal products.
 Some of these may contain vitamin K.